 We ripped two layers of the old wall flashings out from around the chimney and started from scratch.
 Note the “cricket” installation which is mandatory by code for chimneys over thirty inches wide.
 The “cricket” allows water to more easily flow around the chimney.
 I flashed this one myself because, well, I am “The Chimney Whisperer”.
 I installed all new 5″x 7″ galvanized metal wall flashings and coated them with an asphalt primer for better adhesion to the underlayment.
 The stucco-stop was back-sealed with Vulchem, fastened to the wall with 11/4″ drive pins and finished with two coats of stucco.
 We completely rebuild the chimney flashings on all of our roof replacements.

 All in all, another good job with some nice metal work.
 Again, I managed to convince the client to go with white shingles which, along with the Lomanco LOR-30 ridge vents, ensured that they were not losing out on energy efficiency after switching from tile to a shingle roof.
 The home already had a continuous soffit vent for a sufficient intake component.
-The ridge vents provided a perfect outflow, (hot air rises!), to complete the system.
+The ridge vents provided a perfect outflow, (hot air rises!), to complete the ventilation system.